Your Newly Adopted Pet

 Health and Vaccination Information

 The health of your pet is always critical, particularly during the initial transition time into your home.
-Often we receive animals from households in crisis, and we may not know if they received proper preventive health care.
+Sometimes we receive animals from households in crisis, and we may not know if they received proper preventive health care.
 Despite the health care and nurturing we provide, animals are exposed to more stress in the shelter than exists in the home environment.
 This stress can weaken an animals' immune system, making their health more vulnerable.

 As part of our adoption program, we are committed to helping ensure that your new pet is healthy upon adoption.
 We have not noticed any signs of disease in this animal unless noted in the medical record that was provided to you at the time of adoption.
 To ensure your pet's ongoing health, we encourage you to select a veterinarian and schedule an appointment as soon as possible.
 At that time your veterinarian can determine any health issues that may have developed since adoption, or conditions that weren't apparent during the animal's stay at the Humane Society of Boulder Valley.